Complete Solutions to fix Samsung Pay Not Working

-Step Five Now put your phone into Download Mode by following the onscreen instructions.
+Step Four Now put your phone into Download Mode by following the onscreen instructions.
 This can differ depending on what type of Android device you have, so make sure you’re reading this bit correctly.
 Fortunately, all the instructions are displayed onscreen.

-Step Six Once you click Next, the repair process will begin!
+Step Five Once you click Next, the repair process will begin!
 All you need to do is sit back and wait for it to happen, the time of which will differ depending on which device and operating system you have.
 Make sure your phone stays connected, and your computer stays on.

 You can follow the process using the process bar.

-The software will now install the firmware repair onto your device automatically.
+Step Six The software will now install the firmware repair onto your device automatically.

 When the process is completed, you’ll be notified in which you can then disconnect your phone, reinstall the Samsung Pay app, and start using it without issues!